midibox/mios32/apps/tutorials/002_parsing_midi/README.txt

 DEFAULT usually points to the "USB0" port.

-DEBUG is used to transmit/receive debug messages (see 003_debug_messages) DEFAULT usually points to the "USB0" port as well.
+DEBUG is used to transmit/receive debug messages (see 003_debug_messages) DEBUG usually points to the "USB0" port as well.

 More USB ports can be optionally added (see later tutorials).
 IIC ports require additional hardware (see later tutorials).